mxnaqvi/mxnaqvi/README.md

 - 🌱 I’m currently learning Python!

-- 👨‍💻 All of my projects are available at [https://mxnaqvi.github.io/portfolio-site/](https://mxnaqvi.github.io/portfolio-site/)
+- 👨‍💻 Learn more about me at my [Portfolio](https://mxnaqvi.github.io/portfolio-site/)

 - 📫 How to reach me **mohammadnaqvi25@gmail.com**